 You’ve been an active member of the FSHN Club as you prepare for the transfer.
 What has that been like?

-Being involved with the FSHN Club was a great experience for me because I had a glimpse into what I was working towards.
+Being involved with the FSHN Club was a great experience for me because I had a glimpse into what I was working towards as a transfer student.
 Being a member also put me around people that shared my interests!
 I volunteered with a couple of events during Food Week, and my involvement further solidified my excitement to begin at UF.
 I was very grateful to be involved and welcomed as a Santa Fe College student.

 I also really appreciated the variety of guest speakers during the Club’s General Body Meetings (GBMs).
 Attending these GBMs gave me access to a great variety of opportunities and information that I wouldn’t have received outside the FSHN Club.
 I can’t wait to see how I can be involved with the Club this semester!

 What do you want to do after graduation?

 After graduation, I plan to pursue my master’s degree and dietetic internship combined, then take the registration exam for dietitians.
 I’m interested in working in either sports nutrition or pediatric nutrition.
 Currently, I’m looking for volunteer experiences to help me decide which career path is a better fit!
 I also hope to continue running my photography business, Katherine Rachel Photography, on the side.